Mritunjaysri01/CineHome/README.md

 *CineHome could provide a virtual Platform to Premier movie as they were being premiered before this Pandemic which will give the user the same experience as they have in Cinemas and exact profit to the industry as they were used to make .*

 ***Movies were made but haven’t been able to make as much profit as they were designated to be due to this global Pandemic causing loss to the Entertainment industries as well as the Indian economy which get the huge amount of contribution by these movies.***

+# This is our demo application with first phase of development.
+Few things can not be explained until you experience it on your own ......
+VR is one of them ......

  # Our Technological Base

 ## UNITY ENGINE :
 ### Our application is created in unity engine.
 It powered our application with 3D mesmerizing texture Scenes and avatars.
 It also powers the Screen and the Surround sound.

  ## PHOTON ENGINE :